DIG-Kaust/MLgeoscience/docs/lectures/04_linreg.md

    In this case, we are not really concerned with making a few mistakes where we predict a kick when this is not likely to happen (False Positive); of course, this may slow down the drilling process but it is nowhere near as dramatic as the case in which we do not predict a kick which is going to happen (False Negative); a high recall is therefore what we want, as this is an indication of the fact that the model does not miss out on many positive cases.
-   Of course a model that always provides a positive prediction will have a recall of 1 (FN=0), indication of the fact that a high recall is not always an indication of a good model;
+   Of course, a model that always provides a positive prediction will have a recall of 1 (FN=0), indication of the fact that a high recall is not always an indication of a good model;
 3. **Accuracy**: $Ac=\frac{TP+TN}{TP+TN+FP+FN}=\frac{TP+TN}{P+N}$, percentage of correct predictions over the total number of cases.
    This measure combines both error types (in the denominator), it is therefore a more global measure of the quality of the model.